FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 # Using Graph Theory for Assessing Domain-Driven Design-based Microservices Architectures.

-This repository offers supplementary information for the research presented in the paper titled "_Using Graph Theory for Assessing Domain-Driven Design-based Microservices Architectures_".
+This repository offers supplementary information to assist in the research presented in the paper titled "_Using Graph Theory for Assessing Domain-Driven Design-based Microservices Architectures_".
 It contains technical specifications and findings related to implementing the proposed approach on four microservices projects based on DDD principles.

 ## Table of Content-